This article offers insight into what gamers can get the most immersive experience from curved monitors.

 Are you planning to upgrade your monitor?
 Maybe you’re wondering whether to invest in a curved gaming monitor?
 Here are some things to consider when making your decision.

 The first curved screen hit the consumer market in 2014.
-Since then, almost every gamer asked himself a question “to buy or not to buy” a curved monitor.
+Since then, almost every gamer has been asking “to buy or not to buy” a curved monitor.
 The main characteristic of a curved monitor is, of course, the curvature or the magnitude of bending.
-It can take a value of 1800R, 3000R or 4000R.
-This is the spec that you’ll never find in a flat monitor.
+It can have a value of 1800R, 3000R, or 4000R.
+This spec represents the curvature of the monitor.
 The ‘R’ here stands for radius and is measured in millimeters.
-The lower the number is, the more curved your monitor is.
-For example, 1800R is more curved than 4000R.
-1800R has become somewhat a standard spec for curved monitors.
+The lower the number, the more curve in your monitor.
+For example, 1800R, the most popular curvature, is more curved than 4000R.

-The common aspect ratio of a monitor is 16:9, meaning that the monitor has a width of 16 units and height of 9.
-While an “ultrawide” monitor has an aspect ratio of 21:9 , it gains the extra screen real estate by 33% compared to a common curved monitor.
-That’s why we’d like to recommend to you an “ultrawide” monitor for gaming as well.
-BenQ’s EX3501R is the “ultrawide” monitor which will have all the benefits a curved monitor possesses, plus the extra screen real estate.
-It will allow you to have much more immersion and comfort in viewing.
+The common aspect ratio of a monitor is 16:9, meaning that the monitor has a width of 16 units and a height of 9 units.
+Since an ultra-wide monitor has an aspect ratio of 21:9 , it gains around 33% extra screen real estate compared to an average curved monitor.
+Want a mind-blowing gaming experience?
+BenQ’s EX3501R is the ultra-wide monitor you want.